jonnonz1/nz-statute-book/acts/public/2008/real-estate-agents-act-2008.md

   (d) prescribing search criteria for the register:
   (e) prescribing changes of circumstance that must be notified to the Registrar:
   (f) prescribing the manner and form in which complaints may be made to the Authority about licensees or former licensees:
-  (g) prescribing any act or thing necessary to supplement or render more effectual the provisions of this Act as to the conduct of proceedings before the Disciplinary Tribunal:
+  (g) prescribing any act or thing necessary to supplement or render more effectual the provisions of this Act as to the conduct of proceedings before the Disciplinary Tribunal, or prescribing any fees in relation to the functions of the Disciplinary Tribunal:
   (h) prescribing for the appointment of auditors, auditing requirements, and conferring such powers, including the power of inspection of documents and records, as may be necessary or desirable for the purposes of carrying out an audit:
   (i) prescribing the form in which a client’s consent must be given for the purposes of section 134:
   (j)